 2.6 Coffee mug warmer

 Having a coffee mug warmer can bring great convenience to you.
-But not just to warm your favorite beverages like coffee and tea, but to help keep your solid coconut oil liquid at all times so that you can apply coconut oil regularly to your skin or eat coconut oil wholeheartedly for health benefits as and when you need.
+But not just to warm your favorite beverages like coffee and tea, but to help keep your solid coconut oil liquid at all times so that you can apply coconut oil regularly to your skin or eat it wholeheartedly for health benefits as and when you need.

 Go get it if you do not have one.
 This is by far the best way to make your coconut oil liquid and keep it usable the entire day during winter.